qulle/oltb/README.md

 To make debugging and diagnosting errors easier there is a tool named `DebugInfo`.
 This tool will gather information about the map such as zoomlevel, location, layers, rotation, projection etc and displays the information in a modal window.
 To hide the debug tool as default, add the parameter `showWhenGetParameter: true` and add the get parameter to the url `/?debug=true` to show the tool.
 Adding the debug parameter will also enable the default context-menu in the browser.

 ### OLTB namespace
-For some tools and features data is stored on the global window object.
-The name that is reserved for the toolbar is `window.oltb`.
-Data is stored in local storage under the key `oltb-state`.

-All classes and id:s in the project are also prefixed with the namespace `oltb`.
+All classes and id:s in the project are prefixed with the namespace `oltb`.
+Data is also stored in local storage under the key `oltb-state`.

 ## External GitHub projects
 1. [OpenLayers 7.1.0](https://openlayers.org/en/v7.1.0/apidoc/)